holderbp/nlme_mcmc/README.md

 To implement this, we assume four types of parameters:

-* INDIV_POP: Individual-specific parameters, and assumed to be drawn from a distribution over the population of individuals.
+* INDIV_POP: Individual-specific parameters that are assumed to be drawn from a distribution over the population of individuals.
 In a standard mixed-effects model, these are sometimes called "random effects" (although usually on only the deviation from the population mean is called the random effect).
 * INDIV_NOPOP: Individual-specific parameters, but without any assumption of being drawn from a distribution.
 * POP: Parameters associated to specifying the population distribution(s).
 * OTHER: Other parameters, for example those that are assumed to have a common value for all individuals, or those specifying the error-model for the calculation of log-likelihood.